grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /config
 ```

-Displays the configuration currently applied to Cortex (in YAML format), including default values and settings via CLI flags.
-Sensitive data is masked.
-Please be aware that the exported configuration **doesn't include the per-tenant overrides**.
+This endpoint displays the configuration currently applied to Grafana Mimir including default values and settings via CLI flags.
+This endpoint provides the configuration in YAML format and masks sensitive data.

+> **Note**: The exported configuration doesn't include the per-tenant overrides.

 #### Different modes